 - Have the student download the Student Support app to their phone.
 If you are in person, have the student login to the app, click 'Call,' and request to speak to a Student Support counselor.
 If you are on a phone call with the student, conference the Student Support phone line into the conversation by calling 1.844.886.8536.

 - Explain that you are calling with a student and would like to help get them connected with a counselor.

 - Once connected, the student can take the lead in speaking with the counselor and continue with the intake process.
 At this point, you can give the student space so they can speak privately with the counselor.

-For full information on how My SSP may be helpful to you as a staff, check out this helpful Reference Guide.
+For full information on how Student Support may be helpful to you as a staff, check out this helpful Reference Guide.

 Consultation services are a regular part of our responsibility to the college community relative to concerns individuals might have about a student.
 Our staff can make recommendations as to how to speak with the student, and how to refer to the Counseling Center.
 In most situations, UCPS staff act as a consultant to the person calling, helping that person to respond more effectively to the student of concern.
 We are also available for in-service workshops, and presentations, and provide programming on a variety of topics to staff/faculty groups.

-If it is after-hours or outside of our operating business hours, My SSP can serve as an additional resource to consult about a student or group that you are worried about.
+If it is after-hours or outside of our operating business hours, TELUS Health Student Support can serve as an additional resource to consult about a student or group that you are worried about.
 You can connect with a counselor who can give you guidance on how to best manage difficult student situations.
-Dial 1.844.886.8536 and request a staff and faculty consultation with a My SSP counselor.
+Dial 1.844.886.8536 and request a staff and faculty consultation with a Student Support counselor.